-We urge owners to be extra vigilant about not leaving their dog in the car, especially as the weather warms up.
+We urge owners to be extra vigilant about not leaving their dog in the car.

 Dogs die in hot cars